SpinalHDL/VexRiscv/scripts/Murax/iCE40-hx8k_breakout_board_xip/README.md

 WARNING: having this output does NOT guarantee you actually programmed anything in the FPGA!

 After programming nothing visual will happen, except the LEDs being off.
-The bootloader is waiting for a valid content in the flash. "valid content" is identified by a magic word at 0xE0040000: it shall be 0x12340fb7, which is the value for the instruction "li x31, 0x12340000".
+The bootloader is waiting for a valid content in the flash (see Bootloader operations).

 ## Programming flash image